I always knew I wanted to go and explore! I spent my childhood wandering the countryside or reading about brave people venturing to fantastic places.

 In Patagonia, as the old saying goes, you can experience four seasons in a single day.
 It's true that you should pack for sun, cold, rain, and snow—but in reality, the seasons here differ greatly with respect to crowds, prices, and wildlife.
 Read on for more about whale-watching in spring months, winter skiing, fall foliage photography, and summertime treks in some of the world's best national parks.

-Begin your journey in the metropolitan capital city of Santiago.
-Next, head south to Patagonia and walk with Magellanic penguins on Isla Magdalena.
-Top it all off with a trip to Torres del Paine National Park.
+Begin your weeklong Patagonian journey in Chile's metropolitan capital city.
+Next, head south and walk with Magellanic penguins on Isla Magdalena.
+Top it off with a trip to Torres del Paine National Park.
 Here you'll be treated to breathtaking views of vast grasslands, glaciers, forests, and more.
 You'll even have the opportunity to hike to the base of the park's iconic towers.

 Recent trip reviews for Jessica